MohamedZarifBinZahidin/stuff/README.md

 In the end, i used fullcalendar js plugin.

 # Leetcode/Short passion project
-python stuff includes some leetcode and my passion project, counter.py
+python stuff includes some leetcode and my passion project, <br> counter.py <br>
-I've applied what i know about of asynchronous/multithreaded programming This program records the time spent typing, it uses 3 threads of execution, concurrently executing infinite loops, 1st is for periodically logging into txt file
+I've applied what i know about of asynchronous/multithreaded programming <br> This program records the time spent typing, <br> it uses 3 threads of execution, concurrently executing infinite loops,<br> 1st is for periodically logging into txt file <br>
-2nd is for recording duration of typing sessions, sessions are a few seconds apart 3rd is for periodic timer for seperating typing sessions, so idle time is not recorded
+2nd is for recording duration of typing sessions, sessions are a few seconds apart  <br> 3rd is for periodic timer for seperating typing sessions, so idle time is not recorded <br>